deybvagm/chatroom/readme.md

    password VARCHAR NOT NULL
 );
 ```
-- To add users to the database, it is necessary to execute the script `create_user` in teh following way:
+- To add users to the database, it is necessary to execute the script `create_user` in the following way:

 `python create_user.py -u my_username -p my_password`

-##running instructions
+## Running instructions
 1. In order to execute the application, all the dependencies must be installed.
 They could be installed with the command:
 `pip install -r requirements.txt`

 2. In order to run the app, a RabbitMQ instance should be running.
 The configuration files define a local configuration.
 In my case I used docker to get a running RabbitMQ server.
-The command is as folloes:
+The command is as follows:
 `docker run -it --rm --name rabbitmq -p 5672:5672 -p 15672:15672 rabbitmq:3-management`

 3. Once RabbitMQ is running, the web application could be launched with the following command: